reasonml/reason-react/FUTURE.md

 # Medium/Long-term

 - Static tree (prevents top-level component switching, enables destructuring of owned tree).
-- Getting rid of keys altogether in the common case.
 - Getting rid of ref.
 - Making a great list abstraction to model dynamically changing lists/scrollers.
 - Preparation for namespace